thiagocrepaldi/ryzen-ai-documentation/docs/getstartex.rst

 Step 3: Quantize the Model
 **************************

 Quantizing AI models from floating-point to 8-bit integers reduces computational power and the memory footprint required for inference.
-This example utilizes the Vitis AI ONNX quantizer workflow.
+This example utilizes the Quark ONNX quantizer workflow.
 Quantization tool takes the pre-trained float32 model from the previous step (``resnet_trained_for_cifar10.onnx``) and produces a quantized model.

 .. code-block::

    python resnet_quantize.py

 This generates a quantized model using QDQ quant format and UInt8 activation type and Int8 weight type.
-After the completion of the run, the quantized ONNX model ``resnet.qdq.U8S8.onnx`` is saved to models/resnet.qdq.U8S8.onnx.
+After the completion of the run, the quantized ONNX model ``resnet.qdq.U8S8.onnx`` is saved to models/resnet_trained_for_cifar10.onnx/resnet.qdq.U8S8.onnx.

-The :file:`resnet_quantize.py` file has ``quantize_static`` function that applies static quantization to the model.
+The :file:`resnet_quantize.py` file has ``quantize_model`` function that applies static quantization to the model.

 .. code-block::

+   from quark.onnx.quantization.config import (Config, get_default_config)
-   from onnxruntime.quantization import QuantFormat, QuantType import vai_q_onnx
+   from quark.onnx import ModelQuantizer

-   vai_q_onnx.quantize_static(
-        input_model_path,
+   quant_config = get_default_config("XINT8")
+   config = Config(global_quant_config=quant_config)
+   quantizer = ModelQuantizer(config)
-        output_model_path,
+   quantizer.quantize_model(input_model_path, output_model_path, dr)
-        dr,
-        quant_format=vai_q_onnx.QuantFormat.QDQ,
-        calibrate_method=vai_q_onnx.PowerOfTwoMethod.MinMSE,
-        activation_type=vai_q_onnx.QuantType.QUInt8,
-        weight_type=vai_q_onnx.QuantType.QInt8,
-        enable_dpu=True,
-        extra_options={'ActivationSymmetric': True}
-    )

 The parameters of this function are:

 * **input_model_path**: (String) The file path of the model to be quantized.
 * **output_model_path**: (String) The file path where the quantized model is saved.
 * **dr**: (Object or None) Calibration data reader that enumerates the calibration data and producing inputs for the original model.
 In this example, CIFAR10 dataset is used for calibration during the quantization process.
-* **quant_format**: (String) Specifies the quantization format of the model.
-In this example we have used the QDQ quant format.
+* **config**: Specifies the quantization config.
+In this example we have used the XINT8, which is optimized for NPU devices.
+XINT8 uses QDQ format, assymetric unsigned int8 activations and symmetric int8 weights calibrated using power of two and MinMSE.
-* **calibrate_method**: (String) In this example this parameter is set to ``vai_q_onnx.PowerOfTwoMethod.MinMSE`` to apply power-of-2 scale quantization.
-* **activation_type**: (String) Data type of activation tensors after quantization.
-In this example, it's set to QInt8 (Quantized Integer 8).
-* **weight_type**: (String) Data type of weight tensors after quantization.
-In this example, it's set to QInt8 (Quantized Integer 8).
-* **enable_dpu**: (Boolean) Determines whether to generate a quantized model that is suitable for the NPU/DPU.
-If set to True, the quantization process will create a model that is optimized for NPU/DPU computations.
-* **extra_options**: (Dict or None) Dictionary of additional options that can be passed to the quantization process.
-In this example, ``ActivationSymmetric`` is set to True.
-It means calibration data for activations is symmetrized.

 |
 |